 Examining Tables \ref{SimuStudy1_mean_sd_beta1} and \ref{SimuStudy1_mean_sd_beta2} we see that the M-SpatPlus models provide smaller posterior standard deviations than the M-Spatial model.
 The reduction is about 30\%.
 However, drawing a definitive conclusion regarding whether the posterior standard deviation accurately measures the variability of the fixed effect estimates based on this information is not straightforward.
 Table A.3 and A.4 in Supplementary material A provide the true simulated standard error ($s.e._{sim}$) and estimated standard error ($s.e._{est}$) for $\beta_1$ and $\beta_2$ computed as $ s.e._{sim}=\displaystyle \sqrt{\frac{1}{300} \sum_{l=1}^{300}\left(\hat{\beta}_{j}^l-\overline{\hat{\beta}}_{j}\right)^2}$ and $s.e._{est}=\displaystyle \frac{1}{300} \sum_{l=1}^{300} sd(\hat{\beta}_{j}^l)$ for $j=1,2$.
 Here $\hat{\beta}_{j}^{l}$ is the posterior mean of $\beta_{j}$ estimated in simulation $l$ and $\overline{\hat{\beta}}_{j}$ is the average of all the posterior mean estimates across the simulations.
 Finally, $sd(\hat{\beta}_{j}^l)$ is the posterior standard deviation of $\beta_{j}$ in simulation $l$.
-Overestimation of the posterior standard deviation occurs if the estimated standard error is higher than the simulated standard deviation.
-In the other way around, the posterior standard deviation of the fixed effect is underestimated if the estimated standard error is lower than the simulated standard deviation.
-Here, both the M-Spatial and the M-SpatPlus models tend to overestimate the variance of the fixed effects.
+Overestimation of the standard error occurs when the estimated standard error exceeds the simulated standard error.
+Conversely, if the estimated standard error is lower than the simulated standard error, it results in an underestimation of the standard error of the fixed effects.
+Here, both the M-Spatial and the M-SpatPlus models tend to overestimate the standard error of the fixed effects.

-To complete the information about fixed effects, Table \ref{SimuStudy1_95coverage} provides the empirical coverage of credible intervals at $95\%$ nominal value for $\beta_1$ and $\beta_2$.
+To complete the information about fixed effects, Table \ref{SimuStudy1_95coverage} provides the empirical coverage of credible intervals at 95\% nominal value for $\beta_1$ and $\beta_2$.
 In general, the empirical coverages of $\beta_1$ and $\beta_2$ are relatively low when using the M-Spatial model.
 This can be attributed to the large bias introduced by the method.
 On the contrary, the M-models with the spatial+ approach that remove an appropriate number of eigenvectors exhibit credible intervals with certain overcoverage.
 This could be explained because the spatial+ approach reduces bias but still inflates the variance.
 If too many eigenvectors are removed, the coverage is poor because the bias increases.